 IMPERVIOUS SURFACE(S): Areas which prevent or impede the infiltration of Stormwater into the soil in the manner in which it entered the soil, in natural conditions, prior to development.
-Common impervious surfaces include, but are not limited to, rooftops, buildings or structures, sidewalks, walkways, patio areas, driveways, parking lots, storage areas, swimming pools, hockey rinks, decks, compacted gravel and soil surfaces not specifically engineered and maintained to be impervious, awnings and other fabric or plastic coverings, and other surfaces which prevent or impede the natural infiltration of Stormwater runoff which existed prior to development.
+Common impervious surfaces include, but are not limited to, rooftops, buildings or structures, sidewalks, walkways, patio areas, driveways, parking lots, storage areas, swimming pools, hockey rinks, decks, compacted gravel and soil surfaces not specifically engineered and maintained to be permeable, awnings and other fabric or plastic coverings, and other surfaces which prevent or impede the natural infiltration of Stormwater runoff which existed prior to development.

 MUNICIPAL STORM DRAIN SYSTEM: The system of conveyances designed or used for collecting or conveying Stormwater, including any road with a drainage system, street, gutter, curb, inlet, piped storm drain, pumping facility, retention or detention basin, water quality treatment structure natural or man-made or altered drainage channel, reservoir, waterway or other drainage structure that together comprise the storm drainage system owned or operated by the Town.